Manevolent/ffmpeg4j/README.md

  - Tested for stability and optimized for the least wrapper overhead
  - Capable of delivering great apps like music bots, video transcoders, and livestream propogation
  - Sensible structure to fit within a Java development environment; don't deal directly with the C-like constructs exposed by JavaCPP.
  - Utilize standard OutputStream and InputStream objects to read and write media, something I desparately needed and couldn't find in other Java FFmpeg wrappers.
+Avoid hitting the disk altogether!